murphygroup/cellorganizer-documentation_old/source/chapters/galaxy.rst

 For the duration of this tutorial, the user will be working with CellOrganizer on Galaxy+Bridges for training and synthesis from two- and three- dimensional models.

 Galaxy is an open, web-based platform intended for data intensive biomedical research.
 This instance of Galaxy will seamlessly allow the user to create and implement workflows on CellOrganizer to create and analyze parametric and non-parametric models as well as their respective samples.

+Galaxy Registration
+*******************

+In order to use CellOrganizer on Galaxy+Bridges, the user must have a registered account.

+#.
+Open a web browser, and go on to the `Galaxy+Bridges <http://galaxy2.bridges.psc.edu:8080>`_ site.
+#.
+Hover over User on the top navigation toolbar and choose Register from the dropdown menu.
+#.
+Fill out the registration form by entering an email address, password, and public name (optional), for your account and hit Submit.

+You should now be registered onto Galaxy, logged in, and redirected to the home interface.